-Credit Risk and Concentration of Assets and Liabilities and Off-Balance Sheet Items funds to counterparties, guarantees the paying performance of its clients, invests funds to issuers (i.e., investment securities issued by either sovereign or corporate entities) and through implied or actual contractual agreements (i.e., on or off-balance sheet exposures).
+Credit Risk and Concentration of Assets and Liabilities and Off-Balance Sheet Items

+Credit risk is the risk of financial loss due to one party to a financial product failing to discharge an obligation.
+The Bank faces potential credit risks every time it extends funds to borrowers, commits funds to counterparties, guarantees the paying performance of its clients, invests funds to issuers (i.e., investment securities issued by either sovereign or corporate entities) and through implied or actual contractual agreements (i.e., on or off-balance sheet exposures).
 The Bank manages its credit risk at various levels (i.e., strategic level, portfolio level down to individual credit or transaction).